hack-different/ipwndfu/README.md

 linushenze for ipwndfu patches

-hack-differrent team, for actively maintaining & updating ipwndfu
+hack-different team, for actively maintaining & updating ipwndfu

 dora2-iOS for s8001 (A9X) support